This Getting Started Guide provides a learning path for new users to quickly get oriented and productive on the Brillium platform.

 Account Workspace Setup

 One of the first steps a new user should take is to set the Brillium Account Workspace.
 The Account Workspace is the first workspace created in Brillium, and serves as the administrative account that can create additional Workspaces.

-The following article walks through the key account profile options: Brillium Account Profile Setup.
+The following article walks through the key account profile options: Brillium Workspace Profile Setup.